 Razz – amatazz

 We all love the chance to glam up a little, so why not get everyone looking their most stylish with a casino-themed evening?
 You could spice up your lounge with decorations made from old playing cards, and serve special cocktails such as ‘poker punch’ or ‘dealer’s daiquiri’.
 If you really fancy an authentic evening see if you can hire one of your friends to act as both bouncer and dealer for the night.
 Once dinner is done, clear the table and have a quick game of cards.
 If you find poker a bit too intense, why not try Razz instead?
 Its a fun version of poker where the lowest hand is the one that wins, not the highest.
-Checkout the rules here.
+Checkout the rules here and make sure to check the Cassava new games.

 A blast from the past